soyaoki/CarND-PID-Control-Project/README.md

 Kp means P Gain, Ki means I Gain and Kd means D Gain.

 In Twiddle, operation values of steering angle and throttle were calculated by using CTE(Cross Track Error) and VE(Velocity Error).
-And cost function to minimize is shown bellow.
+And cost function for optinimizing is shown bellow.

 Not only error but also operation value and change of operation were taken into consideration to be more confortable for humans in the vehicle.